Renting a Car in Turkey in 2024 – Safety Tips & Best Companies

 However, if you wish to expand your horizons by exploring the surroundings of the city then hiring a car is a great idea.
 And for that, considering how hectic the streets are and how stressful driving in Istanbul can be, I recommend renting a car in Istanbul airport or nearby.

 Do not hire it from rental offices located in hotels or in the neighborhood where you stay (like Sultanahmet, Karakoy, or Balat for example).
-Getting out of those will take so much time and energy.
+Getting out of those will take a lot, a lot of time.

 driving in Istanbul